wp-plugins/woocommerce-dynamic-gallery/readme.txt

 * Manual image click to scroll next or previous.
 * Set Dynamic Gallery Wide and tall from the admin panel to fit perfectly on your site.
 * Set Gallery thumbnail wide, tall and spacing from the admin panel.
 * ZOOM - shows full size image with caption text and manual scroll through entire gallery.
-NOTE: Version 1.1.0 + uses the default PrettyPhoto pop-up tool, requires WordPress 3.5
+* Choice of 3 different pop-up tools - PrettyPhoto (default), Fancybox and Lightbox.
 * START SLIDE SHOW | STOP SLIDESHOW control
 * Gallery thumbnails scroll left and right on hover.
 * WPMU compatible.
-* Full browser compatibility - Safari, Firefox, Chrome, IE8, IE9
+* Full browser compatibility - Safari, Firefox, Chrome, IE8, IE9, IE10

 = Support =